© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llangar Old Church is a scheduled monument protected by Cadw under reference ME093.
 View the official record →

-Llangar Old Church is a medieval parish church situated in Meirionnydd, north Wales, with origins likely extending back to the medieval period.
+Llangar Old Church is a medieval parish church located in Meirionnydd, north Wales, that dates from the fifteenth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME093.

 Llangar Old Church dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llangar Old Church is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME093.